ben5459/HybridManufacturingPlatform/README.md

 What it isn't:

-- Lighter than the stock Voron toolhead
+-Lighter than the stock Voron toolhead
-- Cheaper than the stock Voron toolhead
+-Cheaper than the stock Voron toolhead
-- Designed to mill anything that you cant extrude out of the attached hotends
+-Designed to mill anything that you cant extrude out of the attached hotends

 Design Requirements:
 -Repeatable: <50micron
 -Reliable:
 -Safe:

 Use Cases:
 -Multi-Color

 -Multi-Material

 -Speed Optimization

 -Hybrid Process
 	-Additive + Subtractive

 System Layout: